QingZ11/nebula-website/content/en/posts/practice-jepsen-test-framework-in-nebula-graph/index.md

 1. Install SSH service and enable passwordless login to the five storage nodes for the Jepsen control node.

 We have generated a jar package with the Java client and added it to the Clojure dependencies.
 Then the client can perform operations (put, get, cas, etc.) against the database.
-In addition, auto retry logic has been added to the Java client so that proper retry mechnism is enabled to make sure the operations have been successfully completed.
+In addition, auto retry logic has been added to the Java client so that proper retry mechanism is enabled to make sure the operations have been successfully completed.
 Nebula-Jepsen, the test program developed by Nebula Graph, has three test models and three common chaos injections.

 ### Jepsen Test Models

 #### single-register

 A single-register  stores only the value of one key.
-While the test program reads and writes the database simultaneously, each sucessful write  changes the value stored in the register.
+While the test program reads and writes the database simultaneously, each successful write  changes the value stored in the register.

 Then compare the read value from the database with the value in the register to see if they are consistent, which can validate whether the system is linearizable.

 Since it's a one-key register, the key is the same during the test and the value of the key is randomly generated upon operations.

 #### multi-register

 A multi-register however stores values of multiple keys.
 The validation process is the same as single-register, only that the keys are also randomly generated in multi-register.

 Below is a sample of  read and write operations during the test: